To keep a rigid inflatable boat (RIB) top-notch, functioning and looking new for many years, you need to take proper care and maintenance.

 Or you can consult a marine mechanic to service your RIB engine before taking it out again.
 A maintenance schedule is the best way to ensure your boat performs long-term and avoids anything wrong while in deep waters.
 Engine replacements are costly, and maintenance prevents regular breakdowns.

 A RIB is not cheap and you want it to use for a long time.
 Through repair and careful maintenance, your RIB will last longer than it should.
+Top-notch should be your aim number one.

 Ultimately, owning a RIB means you are subject to regular boat inspections.
 Follow the advice I’ve written here and let a mechanic help you with checking the engine if you’re not into it.